m3o/docs/pages/getting-started.markdown

 curl -fsSL https://install.m3o.com/micro | /bin/bash
 ```

-Set your environment to 'dev' for the free environment.
+Set your environment to 'platform' for the free environment.

 ```
-micro env set dev
+micro env set platform
 ```

 Signup and follow the instructions